Yining: Culture

-Ili Kazak Autonomous Prefecture Museum, opened in Yining in 2004, is one of Xinjiang's most important museums, housing artifacts from throughout the prefecture.
+Ili Kazakh Autonomous Prefecture Museum, opened in Yining in 2004, is one of Xinjiang's most important museums, housing artifacts from throughout the prefecture.
 In fact, at the time it opened it became, in the words of a Western scholar, the "only modern museum" in Xinjiang.
 (At the time, the provincial-level museum in Ürümqi was being renovated; its old building had been demolished while its replacement was still under construction.)

 Beytulla Mosque (for the Uyghurs), Tatar Mosque (for the Tatars), and Shaanxi Grand Mosque (for the Hui) are considered the three main mosques in Ili.